ilcapitanomaldini/blog/_posts/2021-3-04-Swift-iOS-Quick-Ref.md

  - NSObject([Class and Protocol](https://www.mikeash.com/pyblog/friday-qa-2013-10-25-nsobject-the-class-and-the-protocol.html)): Classes and protocols in Objective-C inhabit entirely separate namespaces.
 You can have a class and a protocol, which are unrelated at the language level, with the same name.
 That's the case with NSObject.
 NSObject the class is a root class.
 Cocoa has multiple root classes.
 In addition to NSObject there's also NSProxy for example.
 This is part of the reason for the NSObject protocol.
 The NSObject protocol defines a set of basic methods that all root classes are expected to implement.
 The NSObject class conforms to the NSObject protocol, NSProxy also conforms to the NSObject protocol.
 The NSObject protocol contains methods like hash, isEqual:, description, etc. NSObject protocol is very useful for protocol inheritance.

+ - [Selector vs message vs method](https://stackoverflow.com/questions/5608476/whats-the-difference-between-a-method-and-a-selector): __Selector__ is the name of a method. ex: alloc, init, release, dictionaryWithObjectsAndKeys:, setObject:forKey:, etc. Note that the colon is part of the selector. __Message__ is a selector and the arguments you are sending with it(effectively a function call). ex:  `[dictionary setObject:obj forKey:key]`.
+Messages can be encapsulated in an NSInvocation object for later invocation. __Method__ is a combination of a selector and an implementation (and accompanying metadata).
+The "implementation" is the actual block of code; it's a function pointer (an IMP).
+An actual method can be retrieved internally using a Method struct (retrievable from the runtime). __Method signature__ represents the data types returned by and accepted by a method and can be represented at runtime via an NSMethodSignature and (in some cases) a raw char*. __Implementation__ is the actual executable code.
+Its type at runtime is an IMP, and it's really just a function pointer.
+Note: Here's a useful link for using this stuff in [Swift](https://developer.apple.com/documentation/swift/using_objective-c_runtime_features_in_swift).

 ## Architecture/Design